matheusb432/rust-course/notes/03-memory.md

     Dull,
 }

-// NOTE any function that owns data is required to delete it once it completes, this means that light will be deleted in memory once the function finishes fn display_light(light: Light) {
+// Any function that owns data is required to delete it once it completes, this means that light will be deleted in memory once the function finishes fn display_light(light: Light) {
     match light {
         Light::Bright => println!("Bright"),